 If you’d prefer a lower investment in both time and expense, you can make money by responding to surveys online.
 You can even do this while you’re binge-watching Netflix.
 The rewards depend on the website – some offer vouchers but a lot of them also payout via PayPal or directly to your bank.

 While it is relatively low-effort, it can also time quite a lot of time to build up your earnings – surveys pay as little as £0.05 and as much as £10 each, with the majority towards the lower end of the spectrum.
 You can get started with sites like YouGov, Prolific, Swagbucks, LifePoints, Survey Junkie, and OneOpinion.

 If you have some driveway space and live in a busy area or city, you may be able to make an income from renting out that space.
-The need for additional parking may have increased in your area, as people are at home more during lockdown and need to park all their household vehicles at once.
+The need for additional parking may have increased in your area, so it’s always worth checking the current rates.

 If the public transport in your area is on a skeleton service or people in your neighbourhood need to make larger purchases, you could also make money by renting out your car.
 Websites like Get Around help to connect car owners with potential renters.

 If you’re considering this, it’s important to weigh the risks against your own situation as car surfaces can hold bacteria and viruses well after people have returned the rental.

 Now that schools and colleges have closed, there’s been a huge increase in parents looking for online tutors for their children.
 If you have in-depth knowledge around a particular subject, great communication skills, and feel that you have the right temperament to keep your students engaged and nurture their interest, you can apply to a variety of online tutoring websites that link up tutors with students.
 Some focus on academic subjects but others offer the chance to teach music, crafts, and other skills.